NathanBaulch/vfs/docs/azure.md

 ```go
 func IsValidURI(u *url.URL) bool
 ```
-IsValidURI us a utility function used by vfssimple to determine if the given URI is a valid Azure URI
+IsValidURI is a utility function used by vfssimple to determine if the given URI is a valid Azure URI

 #### func ParsePath